blackbeam/rust-mysql-simple/README.md

 let mut conn = Conn::new(get_opts())?;

-// Single-column row can be converted to a singular value let val: Option<String> = conn.query_first("SELECT 'foo'")?;
+// Single-column row can be converted to a singular value: let val: Option<String> = conn.query_first("SELECT 'foo'")?;
 assert_eq!(val.unwrap(), "foo");

-// Example of a mutli-column row conversion to an inferred type. let row = conn.query_first("SELECT 255, 256")?;
+// Example of a mutli-column row conversion to an inferred type: let row = conn.query_first("SELECT 255, 256")?;
 assert_eq!(row, Some((255u8, 256u16)));

+// The FromRow trait does not support to-tuple conversion for rows with more than 12 columns,
+// but you can do this by hand using row indexing or `Row::take` method: let row: Row = conn.exec_first("select 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12", ())?.unwrap();
+for i in 0..row.len() {
+    assert_eq!(row[i], Value::Int(i as i64));
+}

 // Some unknown row
 let row: Row = conn.query_first(